top of page

 Zombie Office (Part 2)

-Jimothy Dyck got to work early that morning.
+E02: Zombie Office Series, "Zombie Office (Part 2)" Content Rating: PG-14 Jimothy Dyck got to work early that morning.
 He stepped into the elevator.
 “Smooth Jazz” played softly over the speaker.
 Jimothy pressed the button to go up, humming along to the beat.
 “This is the most perfect elevator ride,” Jimothy thought as he closed his eyes and went to his happy place – where the zombies couldn’t get him.
 Ding!
 The elevator stopped.
 Jimothy opened his eyes.
-The entire office was crowded in his cubicle.
-Suzi from I.T. had just been bitten by a
+The entire off

 Alan Wiebe